+OPEN SPACE PRECINCT

+Acceptable Solutions

+Sile Coverage

-OPEN SPACE PRECINCT Implementation Criteria Acceptable Solutions Site Coverage Development site usage must be in accordance with the intent of the Precinct.
+Development site usage must be in accordance with the intent of the Precinct.
 The built site coverage does not exceed 20% of the total Precinct.

+Building Height

-Building Height Building height to be suited to the intent of the precinct.
+Building height to be sulted to the intent of the precinct.
 Building height of no more than 2 storeys or 10m, which ever is less, is an acceptable limit from the ground level road frontage.

+Building Settacks/ Envelope

+Building setbacks can vary within this precinct to complement the natural character of the precinct.
+Minimum buliding setback is 20m.

+Carparking

-Building Setbacks/ Envelope Building setbacks can vary within this precinct to complement the natural character of the precinct.
-Minimum building setback is 20m.
-Carparking Any allowable on-site car parking should be kept to a minimum so that the visual character of the street Special car parking areas are to be provided adjacent to picnic and BBQ areas and sporting complexes. and precinct is not undermined and to ensure on- site parking areas do not become a dominant visual element throughout the precinct.
+Any allowable on-site car parking should be kept to a minimum so that he yisual obsarcier of the street and precinct is not undermined and to ensure onsite parking areas do not become a dominant visual element throughout the precinct.
+Special car parking areas are to be provided adjacent to plonic and BRQ areas and sporting complexes.
 Carparking will be dispersed along the park access road.

+Pianiing/Landscaping

+Planting within the precinct should enhance the precinct's character in both species selection and Planting mounds should be utilised to reduce the visual impact of car parks within the precinct.

+planling design.
+Endemic vegetation should be used throughout the precinct with emphasis on native grasses; rafer to the "What to Plant Where Along the Lower Bremor River document (see Appendix A) for species.

+Signage

-Planting/Landscaping Planting within the precinct should enhance the precinct's character in both species selection and Planting mounds should be utilised to reduce the visual impact of car parks within the precinct. planting design.
-Endemic vegetation should be used throughout the precinct with emphasis on native grasses; refer to the 'What to Plant Where Along the Lower Bremer River' document (see Appendix A) for species.
-Signage Signage should not dominate or detract from the precinct's character.
-Acceptable signage indicating carparking areas, pathways, picnic areas and other landscape elements should be provided where necessary and must meet the local council by-laws.
+Signage should not dominate or detact from the precinct's character.
+Acceptable signage inclicating carparking areas, pathways, plonic areas and other landscape elements should be provided where necessary and must meet the local council by-laws.